Menu

 The Innovation

-So far, Impact(Ed)’s programmes have reached over 305,000 children across 514 schools across Kenya.
-Through co-implementation with the government, Impact(Ed) will deliver the model to a further estimated 55,000 students across 110 schools over the next two years.
-This will include: (1) training of teacher-mentors to convene in-school clubs for girls and boys that foster girls’ self-efficacy and aspirations as well as boys’ allyship, (2) engagement of parents, community, and school leaders through a community action planning process and community screenings to create an enabling environment in support of girls’ agency, and (3) mass media broadcasting of My Better World via the government’s Edu-Channel to support wider norms shifts and help with home learning.
+Impact(ed) aims to improve girls' self-efficacy, agency, and wellbeing through its flagship 'edutainment' series, My Better World, central to a gender focused life skills education and mentorship model with parent and community involvement.
+The Emmy award winning series addresses vital skills and attitude, and aligns with Kenya’s competency based curriculum and the Mentorship Policy.
+The model will reach 55,000 students in 110 schools over two years.
+This includes: (1) training of teacher mentors to convene in school clubs for girls and boys that foster girls’ self-efficacy and aspirations as well as boys’ allyship, (2) engaging parents, community and school leaders through a community action planning process and community screenings to create an enabling environment in support of girls’ agency, and (3) utilising government’s Edu-Channel to support wider norms shift and help with home learning.

 account_balance